 “The kids keep telling me I should try this new ‘Method Acting’ but I’m too old, I’m too tired, and I’m too talented to care.” –Spencer Tracy

-When the stock market crashed, Tracy considered abandoning the theater for a more stable life in Milwaukee, since many plays were closing.
+When the stock market crashed, Tracy considered abandoning the theater in pursuit of a job with more stability in Milwaukee, as many plays were closing.
 However, Tracy was offered a dramatic role in The Last Mile, which proved to be a hit.
 At the same time, actors from Broadway were being scouted for Vitaphone shorts.
 Tracy was scouted by director John Ford, who saw The Last Mile.
-Though Tracy was content working on stage, he was married at this point and had a son who was deaf and recovering from polio.
-His financial woes led him to sign with Fox and move to California.
+Though Tracy was content with working on stage, he was married at this point and had a son who was deaf and recovering from polio.
+His financial woes led him to sign with Fox and ultimately make the move to California.

 At Fox, Tracy was typecast in comedies and appeared in mostly unpopular films.
 Though Tracy received some attention for his role in The Power and the Glory (1933), his next few films were unremarkable to critics.
 He began to struggle with alcoholism and his contract with Fox was terminated by mutual consent.
 His 25 films for Fox mostly lost money at the box office.

-Tracy was nominated for nine Academy Awards for Best Actor, and won it consecutively twice.
+Over the years, Tracy was nominated for nine Academy Awards for Best Actor, winning twice.
 When Tracy was working on Guess Who’s Coming to Dinner (1967), he informed the press that this would be his last film.
 Tracy was in poor health and could only film for a few hours each day.
-Seventeen days after filming his final scene in the film, Tracy died of a heart attack.
+Seventeen days after filming his final scene, Tracy died of a heart attack.

-Today, Milwaukee possesses a few tributes and location that were of relevance to Tracy.
-Spencer’s childhood home address was 3003 St Paul Ave., in Milwaukee, Wisconsin.
+Today, Milwaukee possesses a few tributes and locations that were of relevance to Tracy.
+Spencer’s childhood home address was 3003 St. Paul Ave., in Milwaukee, Wisconsin.
 Here is the property today:

-Trowbridge Street Elementary School is located at 1943 E Trowbridge St., Milwaukee, Wisconsin.
-I spoke with Principal Tom Matthews, the current principal of Trowbridge, and he shared that Tracy was asked to leave Trowbridge due to issues with behavior, as was the case for him with several other schools.
+Trowbridge Street Elementary School is located at 1943 E. Trowbridge St., Milwaukee, Wisconsin.
+Tracy was asked to leave Trowbridge due to issues with behavior, as was the case for Tracy at several other schools.
 In fact, when asked about his education, Tracy often joked that he had one of the best schooling experiences since he attended “all of them!”
-His family supposedly lived kitty-corner to the school at one point.
-The school continues to display a plaque that documents Tracy as a notable alum.
+Today, the school displays a plaque that documents Tracy as a notable alumnus.

-Marquette Academy is now Marquette University High School, located at 3401 W Wisconsin Ave. in Milwaukee, Wisconsin.
+Marquette Academy is now Marquette University High School, located at 3401 W. Wisconsin Ave., Milwaukee, Wisconsin.

-Ripon College continues to exist as a university today, located 300 Seward St. in Ripon, Wisconsin.
-Tracy received an honorary degree from Ripon in 1940 in front of the college library.
+Ripon College continues to exist as a university today, located at 300 Seward St., Ripon, Wisconsin.
+Tracy received an honorary degree from Ripon in 1940, in front of the college library.